mdwboyd/project-demos/README.md

 # project-demos

 This is a place to share my experiments with different applications.
-Repository is broken out into folders per platform
+Repository is broken out into folders per platform/stack.

 <details>
 <summary><b>Oracle</b></summary>